The Process of Military Recruitment

 Discharged on Medical Grounds

 In August 2015, grandad filled in “degesteration forms”.
-I assume this was some kind of deregistration form in relation to military call up for consideration by a Tribunal.
+I assume this was some kind of deregistration form in relation to military call up.
 In June 1917, he recorded that his papers came from Mansfield and, in July 1917, he went to Mansfield to be examined.
 As a result of this, he wrote the single word “discharge”.
-At the end of July 1917, his discharge papers came from Derby (see below).
+At the end of July 1917, his discharge papers came from Derby .
 In January 1918, he received a doctor’s bill of one guinea for his certificates.
+As far as I can see, grandad never appeared before Kirkby Tribunal.
+Indeed, his diaries make no reference to appearing before any Tribunal.

 Why Was Len Discharged?